dendronhq/dendron-docs/notes/dev.process.review.merge-pr.md

     - eg. `enhance(publish): speed up publishing by 500%`
 1. Move the commit to ready to ship by following the corresponding sop [^ship]
 ![[dendron://dendron.handbook/area.product.sop.ready-to-ship.notice-release-schedule]]
-1. Move any [[Analytics|dendron://private/area.metrics.sop.feature-instrumentation#document]] from [[Upcoming Release Record|dendron://private/ext.airtable.record.upcoming-release]] to the proper release version
+1. Create [[Analytics|dendron://private/area.metrics.sop.feature-instrumentation#document]]  entries in the proper release version
 1. If the change is going out in the current release, merge in any doc changes.
 Otherwise, create a task to merge in docs after the current release is pushed